bda-research/floodesh/README.md

 	$ cd floodesh_demo
 	$ floodesh-cli init // all necessary files will be generated in your directory.

+Please make sure you have /data/tests and /var/log/bda/tests created and have Write access before use, you can customize path by modifying logBaseDir in config/[env]/index.js

 # Context
 A context instance is a kind of [Finite-State Machine](https://en.wikipedia.org/wiki/Finite-state_machine) implemented by `Generators` which is [ECMAScript 6](http://es6-features.org/#GeneratorFunctionIteratorProtocol) feature.
 By context, we can access almost all fields in `response` and `request`, like: